duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 ---

-## 0. Intro (2 very similar Youtube videos)
+## 0. Intro (Demo and Explaination)

 Hassan begins the livestreamed Dec 3, 2024 youtube with a demo (shared screen at 4:04) which included "Create a Calculator App" using Lllama 3.1 405B LLM and demonstrates it works and how you can publish and modify it (caveat: good for small or limited applications only).

 Hassan also demonstrated generating code for a landing page.

+- **Free and open source.
+- **Popular app.
-Free and open source.
-Popular app.
-Showed Pausible (436k visitors) and Helicone (over a million requests (apps and edits)).
-Target audience is anyone with or without NextJS experience.
+- **Showed Pausible (436k visitors) and Helicone (over a million requests (apps and edits)).
+- **Target audience for the youtube video is anyone with or without NextJS experience.
+- **I'm using start times on the updated December youtube video as it i the one in the Together Ai youtube channel.

 _NOTE: There are 2 very similar youtube videos and I may have messed up the start times by looking at wrong one.
 Arg!!!
 Neither one appears to have a github for the basic version covered so I created my own at github.com/duquet/myllamacoderclone_

 How We Built LlamaCoder (400k Users) – A Full-Stack Next.js AI App https://www.youtube.com/watch?v=N1mXXgw1GHM (This youtube version removes the frontend dead space so is shorter)